buelowp/sunset/README.md

 * Arudino IDE
 * VS Code for Particle

-I don't use PlatformIO, but am working on an ESP32 project now, so I may update with some findings if I get that working soon.
+I don't use PlatformIO for much but some compile time testing.
+I can't help much with that platform.

 # Details
 To use SunPosition, you need to a few bits of local information.